 Dark chocolate and mint collide to create the best ever Mint Crinkle Cookies.
-With pieces of chocolate mint bars baked right in, these cookies are sweet, satisfying and downright decadent!
+With pieces of Andes baked right in, these cookies are sweet, satisfying and downright decadent!

 Why this Recipe is Amazing

 Crinkle cookies bring me so much joy!
 You put put mounds of cookie dough into the oven and pull out perfect cookies with a crackly top.
 Sprinkle on some extra powdered sugar and you get a beautiful treat that takes very little effort to make.

 I have wanted to make minty chocolate crinkle cookies for a long time now.
 But I wanted them to be from scratch.
 And I wanted them to be decadent.

 Why have a chocolate cookie if it’s not going to be rich, decadent and full of dark cocoa flavor, right?
 Otherwise, I might as well just grab a bar of dark chocolate.

 It’s these Andes Cookies that inspired me to turn my Chocolate Crinkle Cookies into MINT Chocolate Crinkle Cookies!
 I chopped up pieces of the classic after dinner mint and folded them into the dough for the perfect touch of cool mint (plus extra chocolate, of course!).